 Make Sure You Have A Reliable Guide

-If you have a guide that you can follow along with, you will not have to rely on guesswork.
-You will be able to follow clear instructions, which means you will get better results.
+If you have a guide you can follow, you will not have to rely on guesswork.
+You can follow clear instructions, which means you will get better results.

 It is best to Be Cautious

-If you do not know whether your kefir is safe to drink, it is best to start over.
+It is best to start over if you do not know whether your kefir is safe to drink.
 There is no reason to put yourself at risk if something about your grains seems off.

 If you have a good guide, you can revive dead kefir grains, but that does not mean you should drink something that seems unsafe.

-Trust your own judgment when you are enjoying the kefir that you have made at home.
-If you suspect that there are safety risks, then you should listen to your own instincts.
+Trust your judgment when you enjoy the kefir you have made at home.
+If you suspect that there are safety risks, then you should listen to your instincts.

-Once you become more comfortable with producing kefir at home, you will have a better sense of what is and is not safe.
+Once you become more comfortable with producing kefir at home, you will better understand what is and is not safe.

-Making kefir at home can be rewarding, but you should make sure you do things safely and correctly.
-If you know how to tell if your kefir grains are dead, it is far less likely that you will have issues going forward.
+Making kefir at home can be rewarding, but you should ensure you do things safely and correctly.
+If you know how to tell if your kefir grains are dead, it is far less likely that you will have issues in the future.

 Does kefir fit well into your diet?
 Is it something you would like to try?
-It is something I am intrigued about, maybe we should all try it this summer?
+I am intrigued about it; maybe we should all try it this summer.